microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 ## SBOM Validation

-Now that you have generated the SBOM file, you can validate it using the `SBOMValidator` class.
-Setup for this will be very similar to the `SBOMGenerator` class.
+Users can now validate the newly-generated SBOM file using the `SBOMValidator` class.
+Setup for this class will be very similar to `SBOMGenerator`.
 Here is an example:

 ```C#
 using Microsoft.Extensions.DependencyInjection;